 The District will respond to employee requests for reasonable accommodations when an employee has a disability as defined by section 504 of the Rehabilitation Act of 173 or the Americans with Disabilities Act Amendments Act of 2008 (ADAAA).
 The District will only make medical inquiries, require physical exams or keep medical information on an employee in accordance with law.
 Medical records will be maintained in files separate from employee personnel files, and shall be kept confidential.
 Employees should contact their immediate supervisor regarding ADA accommodations or adjustments.
-An employee may appeal a decision under these guidelines to the superintendent.
+An employee may appeal a decision under these guidelines to the Superintendent.

-In accordance with the law, the district will provide a reasonable break time for an employee to express milk for her nursing child each time the employee has a need to express for one (1) year after the child's birth.
-The district will provide a location, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public that employees may use to express milk.
+In accordance with the law, the District will provide lactating employees, including teachers, an opportunity to express milk, breast-feed a child, or address other needs relating to breast-feeding at least three times a school day for one (1) year after the child's birth.
+The District will provide an exclusive location, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public that employees may use to express milk.
+The District-provided location will be located in close proximity to a sink with running water and a refrigerator to store expressed milk.
+In addition, the District-provided location will, at a minimum, have ventilation and a door that may be locked; a work surface and a chair; and conveniently-placed electrical outlets.